-Now that you are preparing for your ACCA June 2017 diet exam – here’s a little food for thought on which paper to take next..
+Now that you are preparing for your ICAN May 2017 diet exam – here’s a little food for thought on which paper to take next..

-Wordy and Numbers papers together: F4 & F5, F7 with F8, P1 with P2, P3 with P4 etc. These are generally wise choices however students who do this have a tendency to over focus on a particular paper.
-Avoid this big mistake – generally split your studying 60%-40% but not below this.
-The secret to the wordy papers is generally past paper & question technique – this might takes time bur will triple your chances of passing your ACCA exams.
+Wordy and Numbers papers together: QT & Business Finance, AA with FRE, MGE with PM, Case Study with corporate reporting or SFM etc. These are generally wise choices BUT (and its a big BUTT 😉 people who do this have a tendency to over focus on the numbers paper.
+Avoid this at all costs – generally split your studying 60%-40% (in favour of the numbers paper) but no more than this.
+The key to the wordy papers is generally past paper / question technique – this takes time.

-Do F7 before F8 (or simultaneously): Just because you will assimilate faster with some audit risks.
+Do Financial Reporting before Audit and Assurance (or together): Just because you will feel more comfortable with some audit risks.

-Do P7 as soon as possible after P2: This will be of big advantage as the major principles of corporate reporting standards (not calculations though) are all important in Advanced Audit and Assurance.
+Do Advanced Audit and Assurance as soon as possible after Corporate Reporting: This is really, really helpful as the basic principles of corporate reporting standards (not calculations though) are all vital in Advanced Audit and Assurance.

-Do P1 as soon as possible after F8 (or together): There are lots of similarities regarding internal audit and corporate governance which will help you in the exam hall.
+Do Management, Governance and Ethics as soon as possible after Audit and Assurance (or together): There is a lot of common ground regarding internal audit and corporate governance which will help you.

-If taking 3 papers – try and ensure at least 1 is wordy: These papers are less technical and need less knowledge work – P1 is a good filler paper if you want to write 3 papers this diet.
+If taking 3 papers – try and ensure at least 1 is wordy: These are less technical and need less knowledge work – MGE is a good filler paper if you want to take 3 this session

-Any paper you will write I hope this will aid your decision – they’re not meant to be rules, rather just things for you to consider when choosing the paper to write in your next ACCA exam.
+Whatever you choose I hope this has helped your thinking a little – they’re not meant to be rules, rather just things for you to consider when choosing the paper to write next.